+The fifth and final "S" in the 5S Program is called sustain.
 With the first three steps of 5S completed – sort, set in order, and shine – and with the best practices that efficiently and effectively result in those three steps being accomplished having been set in standards, you might think you are done.
-But, there is another critically important step, without which 5S will eventually fail.
-The fifth and final "S" is called sustain.
+But, this fifth step is a critically important one, without which 5S will eventually fail.

 5S Sustain – A Commitment To Success